borgbackup/borg/docs/deployment/pull-backup.rst

 The workaround is chrooting into an sshfs mounted directory.
 In this example the whole client root file system is mounted.
-We use the stand-alone BorgBackup executable and copy it into the mounted file system to make Borg available after entering chroot; this can be skipped of Borg is already installed on the client.
+We use the stand-alone BorgBackup executable and copy it into the mounted file system to make Borg available after entering chroot; this can be skipped if Borg is already installed on the client.

 ::